E-D-Richard/budget-tracker-webbapp/README.md

 - A Settings menu where all customization options live.
 Customization options currently are:
     - Add new categories
+        - Auto scrolls to the newly created budget categories
         - Prevents the addition of duplicate categories
     - Delete existing categories